Jewish and Israeli Food

 Delicious & Creative Seven Species Recipes for Tu BiShvat

-Tu BiShvat 2023, honoring nature and the Land of Israel, starts at sundown on Sunday, February 5.
+Tu BiShvat 2024, honoring nature and the Land of Israel, starts at sundown on Wednesday, January 24.

 And we’ve got the most delicious twist on Tu BiShvat traditions with these creative recipes featuring the Seven Species!

-The Jewish holiday of Tu BiShvat celebrates the natural bounty of the Land of Israel, and there is a common tradition to eat from the Seven Species which are described in the Hebrew Bible and indigenous to Israel: wheat, barley, grapes (or wine), figs, pomegranates, olives (or olive oil), and dates (or date honey).
+The Jewish holiday of Tu BiShvat celebrates the natural bounty of the Land of Israel, and there is a common tradition to eat from the Seven Species which are described in the Hebrew Bible and are indigenous to Israel: wheat, barley, grapes (or wine), figs, pomegranates, olives (or olive oil), and dates (or date honey).

 You can read more about Tu BiShvat traditions here and about the meanings of the Seven Species here.
 And make your Tu BiShvat the best ever with these 7 creative and scrumptious holiday recipes, each featuring one or more of the Seven Species!

-Sweet Challah with Fig Filling
+1. Festive Challah with Fig Filling

 Species: wheat, figs, olives

 Challah is a Jewish holiday staple, and this fabulous and unique version is just perfect for Tu BiShvat.
 In addition to the wheat flour it incorporates olive oil and a delicious fig filling for that Seven Species connection, as well as honey for another nod to the Land of Israel.
-Your holiday table will look gorgeous with this challah as its centerpiece, and your whole family is sure to love it!

 Click here to get the recipe!